All Content © 2013

 Recycling and Conservation

-We have had a kitchen made in 1988 recycled!
+I have had a kitchen made in 1988 recycled!
 When the house changed hands for a second time, the new owner extensively remodelled the house and used most of the old kitchen in a new extension.
 Click on the picture on the right and it can also be seen in the “Before and After” gallery.

-We strive to keep waste to a minimum and recycle as much as possible.
+I strive to keep waste to a minimum and recycle as much as possible.
 Wood and board offcuts are used for home heating and wood shavings are used for animal bedding, which then decomposes to make lovely compost.

 Cabinet Interiors